avanzosc/odoo-addons/account_payment_invoice_orders/README.rst

 Account Payment Invoice Orders
 ==============================

-In payments, purchase and sale orders that are to invoice.
+In payments, purchase and sale orders and invoices that are to invoice.

 ===========